fraspass/gb-mep/README.md

 * `lib` contains the _Python_ library, with code to implement and fit GB-MEPs to graphs of point processes.
 * `notebooks` contains Jupyter notebooks with examples on how to use the `gb_mep` library.
 * `data` contains scripts to download the Santander Cycles data used in the paper.
-Row data files are *not* managed under version control, so you should follow the instructions below to obtain the preprocessed version of the data.
+Raw data files are *not* managed under version control, so you should follow the instructions below to obtain the preprocessed version of the data.
 * `scripts` contains scripts to reproduce the parameter estimates obtained in the paper.
 * `results` contains `.pkl` files containing the parameter estimates obtained from the data used in the paper.